alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - *deus ex machinas* are boring and lazy.
 - It's not really satisfying to have your hero not save himself.
-- It is a form of dishonesty (your job is to tell the truth).
+- It is a form of dishonesty (your job is, to tell the truth).
-- On the other hand, feel free to to throw a new trouble on your characters.
+- On the other hand, feel free to throw new trouble on your characters.
 - Trouble is good, because trouble is conflict, and conflict is ritual pain.

 ### Supporting plots (subplots)